canvas-medical/fhirstarter/CONTRIBUTING.md

 Developers are not precluded from adding API routes in the typical way with FastAPI decorators, however this should be done only when needed.

-The features that FHIRStarter provides are:

-* Automatic, standardized API route creation
-* Automatically generated capability statement and capability statement API route
-* An exception-handling framework that produces FHIR-friendly responses (i.e. OperationOutcomes)
-* Automatically generated, integrated documentation generated from the FHIR specification.

 The most novel aspect of FHIRStarter is that dynamically creates the functions that implement API routes.
 It accomplishes this by using the Python type FunctionType.
 Creation of a FunctionType produces a callable that can be used like any Python callable, and these callables can be passed to